tonethar/IGME-230-GDD-Spring-2018/weekly/Week-01B-notes.md

 ## Demo
 FTP demo and review (we will do this together in class):
-   - Create a local 230 directory, and put a *hello.html* file in it:
+   - Create a local 230 directory, and put a *hello.html* file in it
+   - **Reminder:** always keep backups, bring a flash drive to class; the `230` folder on people.rit.edu is where course work will usually be posted

 **hello.html**
 ```